One pound coin: Round coin

 Mintage figures below represent the number of coins of each date released for circulation.
 Mint sets have been produced since 1982; where mintages on or after that date indicate 'none', there are examples contained within those sets.

 All years except 1998 and 1999 have been issued into circulation, although the number issued has varied enormously – 1983, 1984 and 1985 in particular had large mintages to facilitate the changeover from paper notes, while some years such as 1988 are only rarely seen (although 1988 is more noticeable as it has a unique reverse).
-Production since 1997 has been reduced, thanks to the introduction of the circulating two pound coin.
+Production since 1997 has been reduced as a result of the introduction of the circulating two pound coin.

-The final round coins minted for 2016 and the 2015 Shield of the Royal Arms 5th portrait did not enter circulation, as they were only available through commemorative sets.
+The final round coins minted for 2016 and the 2015 Shield of the Royal Arms fifth portrait did not enter circulation, as they were only available through commemorative sets.
 These were the shield from the Royal Coat of Arms by Matthew Dent, and a design by Gregory Cameron, Bishop of St Asaph, of four heraldic beasts.